Eastern Black Swallowtail

 Release Butterflies must be shipped Next Day Air.

 Butterfly larvae/chrysalises and plants should be in transit no more than 2 days.
-Suggested shipping methods are as follows: UPS Ground Shipping will usually take 1-2 days to the following states: FL, GA, LA, MS, AL, KY, TN, SC, NC, and VA.
+Suggested shipping methods are as follows: UPS Ground Shipping will usually take 1-2 days and is acceptable to the following states: FL, GA, LA, MS, AL, KY, TN, SC, NC, and VA.
 We recommend choosing UPS Second Day Air or UPS Next Day Air for all other states.

 Although Shady Oak’s guarantee is void after the day of receipt, we wish to be of help if you run into any problems during your butterfly experience.
 Please feel free to contact us if you have any questions or concerns.
 We will gladly help troubleshoot to determine the cause of any issues.
 Photographs and descriptions of your rearing environment and caterpillars will be very useful in these situations.